The 20 Best Vogt-Koyanagi-Harada Disease Doctors Near Me in Maryland, US

 English

-Eric Fleischer is an Ophthalmologist in Riverdale, Maryland.
+Eric Fleischer is an Ophthalmologist practicing medicine in Riverdale, Maryland.
 Dr. Fleischer is rated as an Experienced provider by MediFind in the treatment of Vogt-Koyanagi-Harada Disease.
-His top areas of expertise are Glaucoma, Cataract, Uveitis, and Neuroretinitis.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Glaucoma, Cataract, Uveitis, and Neuroretinitis.

 Experienced in Vogt-Koyanagi-Harada Disease